flimflam-austin/hugo-cms-test/site/content/quick_quotes/20200630-professor-kin-chow-chang-who-worked-on-a-new-study-that-identified-a-swine-flu-variation-in-china-with-pandemic-potential/index.md

 New strain of flu found in China has potential to become a pandemic, scientists warn [CNBC ARTICLE](https://www.cnbc.com/2020/06/30/new-strain-of-flu-in-china-has-pandemic-potential-scientists-warns.html)

-Lessons from the past: What to know about past pandemic response in the U.S.: C[LICK HERE](https://smarthernews.com/comparing-the-flu-response/)o know about past pandemic response in the U.S.: C[LICK HERE](https://smarthernews.com/comparing-the-flu-response/)
+Lessons from the past: What to know about past pandemic response in the U.S.: C[LICK HERE](https://smarthernews.com/comparing-the-flu-response/)